PySean/mutools/premutect/README.md

 - `-p`

-  `--picardpath`: The full pathname of Picard.
-Defaults to a file named picard.jar in the working directory.
+  `--picard_path`: The full pathname of Picard.
+   *Default*: A file called "picard.jar" in the current working directory.

 ####reindex and mapqto0
 These two scripts are rather short.
 Both take the directory of